America’s State-by-State KYB Problem

 Multi-source company verification is foundational – the platform should pull data from all relevant state registries, not just the state of incorporation, since a company operating in multiple states may have critical information spread across several filings.
 Beneficial ownership identification must be built in as well.
 Even without a federal BOI database, effective KYB verification for the USA requires tracing the individuals who ultimately own or control businesses, often through multiple layers of corporate structure.

 Every entity and its associated individuals should also be screened against OFAC sanctions lists, global PEP databases, and adverse media sources – and this is not a one-time check but an ongoing monitoring requirement.
-Business information changes constantly: officers resign, ownership transfers, and companies dissolve.
-Continuous monitoring to flag material changes is what separates a point-in-time snapshot from a genuine compliance program.
+Business information moves.
+Officers resign, ownership changes, companies fold.
+Point-in-time verification captures a moment; continuous monitoring catches what happens after.
+That distinction is what separates a compliance program that holds up from one that just looks good on paper.

 A Smarter Approach to the US KYB Issue